Why should I major in dance?

 Students have also combined their academic interests to become dance reviewers, dance historians, production assistants, or administrators/managers for theatres and companies.

-Dancers interested in the science of the body have become physical therapists, massage therapists, Pilates or yoga instructors, and somatic practitioners.
+Dancers interested in the science of the body have become physical therapists, massage therapists, Pilates or yoga instructors, and other numerous and various somatic practitioners.

 Students with a BFA in dance are prepared for positions in performing and choreographing.
 Those whose focus has been choreography have worked as guest artists, artistic directors of their own companies, or for theatre, dance, or opera organizations.